freerange/site/soups/weeknotes/week-158.snip.markdown

 Miscellany
 ---------

-{l james-adam,I} have been thinking about [motivation][][^motivation], {l harmonia,Harmonia}, and how the dynamics in our company might be scarily close to those in a flat-share.
+{l james-adam,I} have been thinking about [motivation][][^motivation], [Harmonia][], and how the dynamics in our company might be scarily close to those in a flat-share.
 Applying Harmonia to tasks which require creativity might require a different approach to tasks that are simply rote work.
 I'll keep thinking about it.

 Finally, it was great to see this tweet from [Gabe][], the lead developer for {l mubi,MUBI}: